-This is the second consecutive year we have received a proposal of this nature from the Comptroller of the City of New York.
-At our 2016 annual meeting, the proposal, which included all three of the elements in the current proposal, received the support of less than 10% of the common stock votes represented in person or by proxy at the meeting.
+This is the third consecutive year that the Comptroller of the City of New York has submitted this proposal or a substantially similar proposal.
+At our 2017 annual meeting, this proposal received the support of less than 10% of the common stock votes represented in person or by proxy at the meeting.
 Our Board of Directors continues to believe that the implementation of proxy access is not in the best interests of our Company.
 The Board has carefully considered this specific proposal and recommends a vote AGAINST it for the following reasons: